Making your option choices in school? Get inspired and pick the future you want

 • Skills for Work: Energy

-You would typically require a relevant honours degree (SCQF level 10) such as
+You'd typically require a relevant honours degree (SCQF Level 10), in areas such as:

 To get into a degree usually requires National 5s and three to five Highers.